healthyit/PyIFTTT/README.md

 ## Current Apps
 ### Growatt (Solar and Batteries)
-Uses @'s library - thanks you!
+Uses https://github.com/indykoning/ 's library - thank you!
 Auth required [Username, Password]
 * is_battery_full - if the state charge of the battery is 97-100% full
 * is_input_above(kilowatt) - if the current power from the solar pannels is above a number of kilowatts